 Zechariah 10:11 says, “Assyria’s pride will be brought down and Egypt’s scepter will pass away,” which hints that something serious happens to Syria and Egypt.
 Syria is the home of Arab nationalism and the Syrians are fiercely pro-Arab and anti-Israel.
 Syria has repeatedly boycotted peace talks and refused to stop fighting after cease-fires, simply because of its intense Arab pride.
 God will bring that pride down.

 Ezekiel 28 contains a prophecy against Sidon, located on the coast of Lebanon about 30 miles north of Israel.
 This prophecy is relevant to the end times because verse 25 puts it in the context of God gathering the Jews from the nations.
-Referring to Sidon, God says, “I will send a plague upon her and make blood flow in her streets.
-The slain will fall within her, with the sword against her on every side.
-Then they will know that I am the Lord” (Eze 28:23).
-Sidon will be destroyed in the war, although Ezekiel 28 does not say the Israelis will settle there.
+Referring to Sidon, God says, “I will send a plague upon you and make blood flow in your streets.
+The slain will fall within you, with the sword against you on every side.
+Then you will know that I am the Lord” (Ezek.
+28:23).
+Sidon will be destroyed in the war, although Ezekiel 28 doesn’t say the Israelis will settle there.

 For years the PLO had major bases in southern Lebanon and continued to threaten Israel.
 Israel launched attacks into the area to drive the PLO away from the border.
 Operation “Peace for Galilee” in 1981 was one of the largest assaults.
 Israel occupied South Lebanon as a “security zone” to keep terrorists and paramilitary forces away from northern Israel.
 The Hezbollah and Islamic Jihad replaced the PLO as the threat from South Lebanon and the Israeli army continued to defend the northern Israel communities.
-Israel believed it could not withdraw from South Lebanon because the Lebanese government could not control terrorism directed from there against Israel.
+Israel believed it had to stay in South Lebanon because the Lebanese government couldn’t control terrorism directed from there against Israel.
 It is possible Israel will again invade the area to eliminate the threat and Sidon may be the site of a devastating battle during that invasion.